 If securities are pledged, the DEPOSITORY shall certify to the Chief Fiscal Officer of Sam Houston State University the market value of securities on the date said securities are pledged.
 The pledged securities shall have an aggregate market or par value, whichever is less, exclusive of accrued interest, at all times at least equal to the sum of 102% of the balances on deposit with DEPOSITORY in all accounts of Sam Houston State University, less those funds covered by Texas Government Code, Section 2257.022 (a) (2), and such pledged securities shall be deposited with the TRUSTEE.
 Such securities so deposited with TRUSTEE shall be held under joint Trust Receipt issued by said TRUSTEE in favor of DEPOSITORY and BOARD OF REGENTS; the original of such receipt shall be filed with the Chief Fiscal Officer at Sam Houston State University.

-IN WITNESS WHEREOF, the parties hereto have executed this Addendum on (month), day, 2014.
+hereto have executed this Addendum on day, 2014.

-For the Depository
+ATTEST: For the Depository

+Signature Title

+Title

+Seal (if incorporated) For the Trustee Bank Title

+ATTEST:

 Signature

-For the Trustee Bank

-Seal (if incorporated)

-Signature
+Title

 EXAMINED, APPROVED, AND RECOMMENDED: